iivanoo/covid-apps-observer/data/data_au/reports/resources/com.healthengine.android___7.6.1/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="com.healthengine.android 1 reviews"/>
 </p>

+> Was an amazing and helpful app.Now it is the most useless app on the internet.
+Im not feeling well and its a sunday, i know my GP is popular but its ok.
+I have this app and can make an appointment so i dont miss out.
+NOPE!!!!
+The app doesnt allow me to make appointments on weekends anymore.
+So instead i cant sleep tonight out of stress.
+I will hsve roughly 60 sec when they start answering calls to try and gain one of 5 appointments i can see visible.
+If i miss out i spend days in pain.<br> :date: __2021-03-14 15:20:29__

+> Stopped using this app, my mobile number changed and I cannot change it online or through the app.
+Can no longer access to app due to access to sms otp.
+I cannot access app without otp and don't use app enough to waist time calling support to update my phone number.<br> :date: __2021-03-11 07:31:34__

+> Didn't appreciate my details being given to a compare the market call centre.<br> :date: __2021-03-10 13:46:16__

+> Text automatically redirected me to this app, meaning while already only just in time for an appointment I had to download this on data, login to my password manager, login to this, create a passcode, and then lookup my appointment before realising the app booked me to the wrong medical center...I'm sure its a good app but why is it necessary to go through this process every time I want to do something these days?
+Answer: It shouldn't be, fix your $hit.<br> :date: __2021-03-10 03:07:29__

 > This company was fined for onselling client information.<br> :date: __2021-03-05 09:38:30__